git-moss/DrivenByMoss-Documentation/Akai/Akai-MPC-Force.md

 * **SHIFT + REC** - Toggle Launcher overdub.
 * **OVERDUB** - Toggle Arranger overdub.
 * **SHIFT + OVERDUB** - Toggle Launcher overdub.
 * **STOP** - Stop playback.
-If already stopped it sets the playcursor to the start of the project.
-If double clicked it sets the playcursor to the end of the project.
+If already stopped it sets the play cursor to the start of the project.
+If double clicked it sets the play cursor to the end of the project.
 * **PLAY** - Start/Stop playback.
 * **SHIFT + PLAY** - Toggle Arranger loop.
 * **PLAY START** - Start the playback from the beginning of the project.